jllegras/ngsToolsDev/README.md

 -block_size: memory efficiency, number of sites for each chunk

 -offset: lower limit in case of analyzing a subset

+-maxlike: if 1 compute the MLE of joint allele frequency and sum across sites, if 0 it computes the sum of the products of likelihoods

 -relative: boolean, if 1 number are relative frequencies from 0 to 1 which sum up 1; if 0 numbers are absolute counts of sites having a specific joint allele frequency